Getting the Most Out of Delighted

 After someone responds to a survey, they are shown a page thanking them for their feedback.
 This experience can be customized to include a short message and/or a link.
 This gives you the power to leave different customers with a contextually sensitive last moment.

-Our customers commonly use this to encourage those who provide positive feedback to follow them on Twitter, to share an upcoming promotion, or to inform people of a referral program.
+Our customers commonly use this to encourage those who provide positive feedback to follow them on social media, to share an upcoming promotion, or to inform people of a referral program.
 For detractors, they may apologize for the less than stellar experience and offer a VIP email address.

 Getting your colleagues involved